smitmartijn/networkinsight-cookbook/manuscript/ch-automation.md

 }
 ```

 The **access\_token** is the important field here, which you need to save and consider as the authentication token for the Network Insight API calls.
 There is, however, a slight difference in how you send this token across to the API.
-Instead of sending the **Authorization** header in your API call, you'll need to insert a header called **csp-auth-token** with the value of the authentication token that you've retrieved from the CSP API.
-Like so:
+Instead of sending the **Authorization** header in your API call, you'll need to insert a header called **csp-auth-token** with the value of the authentication token that you've retrieved from the CSP API:

 ```
 csp-auth-token: eyJhbGciOiJSUzI1NiIsInR5cCI6IkpXVCJ9…verylongstring